January 28, 2017; re-written October 15, 2019; revised January 20, 2021 (#13)

 - Because of this wrong view, we develop the saññā vipallāsa about the anicca nature of things: We tend to perceive (saññā) that worldly things can provide happiness.

-- Because of the wrong perception, we tend to think (citta) that things in this world can provide us with happiness.
+- We tend to think (citta) that things in this world can provide us with happiness because of the wrong perception.
 Thus we do (abhi)saṅkhāra that prolong the rebirth process for puñña abhisaṅkhāra.
 Even worse, they make one suffer mightily in the future rebirths through apuñña abhisaṅkhāra.

 - Therefore, we constantly generate manō saṅkhāra (automatic thoughts about worldly sense objects), vaci saṅkhāra (conscious thoughts or speech), and act accordingly (kāya saṅkhāra).